 The Horse-Drawn Fire Wagon/Chemical Wagon

-…in the Fire Station at City Hall is authentically reproduced from pictures.
-The hats, axes, and other props inside of the Station are authentic.
-The wagon is part of the show, but is no longer used on Main Street, U.S.A. at Disneyland to carry guests; instead, it makes a great place for younger guests to explore and to have their photo taken.
+…in the Fire Station at Town Square's City Hall is authentically reproduced from pictures.
+The hats, axes, and other props inside of the Fire Station are authentic.
+The Fire Wagon is part of the show, but is no longer used on Main Street, U.S.A. at Disneyland to carry guests; instead, it makes a great place for younger guests to explore and to have their photo taken.
 You can see more photos of the station and wagon here.

 …were also reproductions from pictures of surreys found in Standard Vehicle Catalogues.
 Necessary parts were located or made by Owen Pope.
 Owen and Dolly Pope operated the Pony Farm when the park opened in 1955, and did the original design and construction of the surreys.
 The Pony Farm is now the Circle D Ranch.
 To save wear and tear on the ponies, surreys have always been made as lightly and delicately as possible.
 Because of the great number of guests carried, the wheels were made sturdier than those on most catalogue models—another factor that was built into the attraction.
 Although the surreys were part of the show when the park opened, they are no longer used to carry guests.
 Today they can be found on display in Big Thunder Ranch.